-Learners may withdraw from their program pathway by completing a withdraw form at calbright.org under Admissions & Records.
+Students may withdraw from their program pathway by completing a withdraw form.
 A "W" will be posted to the academic record for withdrawals that occur after 61 days.
-Learners must re-enroll if they receive a "W." Any units or learning sets completed at the ending point from the previous enrollment will be used as a starting point for the new enrollment the course.
+61 days is based on the date of enrollment.
+Students must re-enroll if they receive a "W."